bertrandmartel/socket-multiplatform/README.md

 ```

-Then you set your kestore, trustore, type of these certificates, filepath and passwords :
+Then you set your keystore, trustore, type of these certificates, filepath and passwords :

 ```
 server.setSSLParams(String KEYSTORE_DEFAULT_TYPE,